alianwaar73/dataStructuresC/README.md

-# Data Structures in C: Stack Abstract Data Type (ADT) — Linked List Implementation
+# Data Structures in C: Stack Abstract Data Type (ADT) — Linked List and Array Implementations

 Welcome to the companion code repository for an undergraduate course on Data Structures.
+This repository contains educational code for the **Stack Abstract Data Type (ADT)** in C, with two separate modules:
+- A **linked list implementation** (`stackLinkedList/stackADT_linked.c`)
+- An **array implementation** (`stackArray/stackADT_array.c`)

-This repository focuses on the implementation and understanding of the **Stack Abstract Data Type (ADT)** using the C programming language.
-The code in this repository, specifically in the file `stackADT_linked.c`, demonstrates a classic **linked list implementation of a stack**.
-This repository is designed for students new to both GitHub and programming in C, with an emphasis on hands-on learning and conceptual clarity.
+Both are organized in separate directories for clarity.
+This repository is designed for students new to GitHub, C programming, and command-line tools, with a strong focus on hands-on learning and conceptual understanding.

 ---